A new private island hotel in the Solent - save 55%

 You'd think it couldn't get much better, but it did.
 First Freeman became something of a powerbroker by forming his own production company, Revelations Entertainment, with producer Lori McCreary.
 Their aim - and this is SO Morgan Freeman - is to "develop and produce projects that enlighten, express heart and glorify the human experience".
 First came Under Suspicion, where cunning detective Freeman and firebrand Thomas Jane questioned philandering attorney Gene Hackman over the deaths of three young girls down in Puerto Rico.
 The interrogations were impressively fierce and the performances fine, but this $25 million effort still went straight to video.
 This, of course, would not help the company in their attempt to finance a big-budget version of Rendezvous With Rama, penned by Arthur C. Clarke, writer of 2001, and to be directed by David Fincher (Seven, Fight Club, The Game).
 Morgan is something of a sci-fi freak, and has a huge telescope in the backyard of the ranch he bought back in Charleston in the mid-Nineties (he and Myra have attempted to turn it into a latterday Tara).

 Following Under Suspicion came Nurse Betty where Neil LaBute took a step away from corruscating social dramas to direct a comedy, albeit a dark one.
 Here Freeman played a cool assassin, aided by hot-headed Chris Rock, who kills Renee Zellweger's braggart wheeler-dealer husband in one of the more horrible ways imaginable, then pursues her across country.
 He doesn't realise she's flipped out completely and is planning to begin a romance with a soap opera doctor she believes to be real.
+Instead he considers her crazy antics to be the actions of a smart, brave and resourceful woman, and his admiration turns to love.
+And this, incredibly, led to Morgan Freeman's first screen kiss.
+Having made his first appearance back in 1965, he'd had to wait 35 years for any romantic involvement at all.
+No lovers, no girlfriends, nothing.
+No wonder he looks so dignified.
+The man has the patience of a SAINT.

 After enjoying a big hit with Along Came A Spider, he reunited with his Kiss The Girls co-star Ashley Judd for High Crimes.
 Here she played an attorney attempting to defend her husband, Jim Caviezel, an ex-Army man charged by a military tribunal with murder, relating to a massacre in a South American village.
 Knowing little of the military process, she calls upon Freeman as co-counsel, and he steps up, though the newfound pressure pushes him back into alcoholism.